ZdarkBlackShadow/Groupie-Tracker/README.md

-# Groupie tracker
+# Groupie Tracker

 ## Description

-Ce projet est un site web dédié à Genshin Impact, offrant une base de données complète et interactive sur le jeu.
-Il permet aux utilisateurs de consulter et de gérer des collections d'informations sur les personnages, les armes, les artefacts et plus encore.
+This project is a website dedicated to Genshin Impact, offering a comprehensive and interactive database about the game.
+It allows users to browse and manage collections of information about characters, weapons, artifacts, and much more.

-## Fonctionnalités
+## Features

-### 🎮 Système d'Authentification
+### 🎮 Authentication System

-- Inscription et connexion des utilisateurs
+- User registration and login
-- Gestion de profil personnalisé
+- Personalized profile management
-- Système de récupération de mot de passe
+- Password recovery system

-### 📚 Base de Données Complète
+### 📚 API Interaction

-- Personnages
+- Characters
-- Armes
+- Weapons
-- Artefacts
+- Artifacts
-- Éléments
+- Elements
-- Boss
+- Bosses
-- Nourriture
+- Food
 - Potions
-- Domaines
+- Domains
-- Ennemis
+- Enemies

-### 🔍 Fonctionnalités de Recherche et Filtrage
+### 🔍 Search and Filtering Features

-- Recherche globale
+- Global search
-- Filtres avancés pour chaque catégorie
+- Advanced filters for each category
-- Tri personnalisable
+- Customizable sorting
-- Pagination des résultats
+- Paginated results

-### 📑 Collections Personnelles
+### 📑 Personal Collections

-- Ajout d'éléments aux collections
+- Add items to collections
-- Gestion des collections personnelles
+- Manage personal collections
-- Suivi des objets collectés
+- Track collected items

-### 💫 Interface Utilisateur
+### 💫 User Interface

-- Animations fluides
+- Smooth animations
-- Navigation intuitive
+- Intuitive navigation
-- Thème inspiré de Genshin Impact
+- Genshin Impact-inspired theme

-## Technologies Utilisées
+## Technologies Used

 ### Frontend